triskale/interviewer-assistant/README.md

 ### How to use

 1) Go to releases and download the zip file.
-2) Install it as an unpacked extension in Google Chrome.
+2) Install it as an unpacked extension in Google Chrome. (chrome://extensions and enable developer mode)
 3) Open the extension and click the hamburger menu; set your OpenAI API Key and any other optional setting.
 4) Go to your google meet/zoom/whatever audio source tab
 5) Click on record to start listenting and stop when they are done with their question/answer.